xuchentong/EVMars-Anomaly/README.md

 ## Visual Comparison
-To demonstrate the realism of our simulated Martian dust storms in EVMars-Anomaly, we compare a real dust storm captured by NASA's Curiosity rover with a sequence from our dataset.
+To demonstrate the realism of our simulated Martian dust storms in EVMars-Anomaly, we compare a representative example captured by NASA's Curiosity rover with a representative example from our dataset.
 Both exhibit similar characteristics: rapid particle motion, severe occlusion, and near-zero visibility, validating the fidelity of our simulation for anomaly detection tasks.

 **Real Martian Dust Storm (NASA's Curiosity Rover):**